sillvva/sillvva-search/README.md

 - A function that parses individual `ASTCondition` objects into Drizzle-compatible filter objects.
 By providing relations to the class, the return statement will provide autocomplete as if you were building a `findFirst` or `findMany` where object directly.
 Returning `undefined` will remove the condition from the final where object.
 - An options object with two properties:
   - `validKeys` allows you to specify which keys are permitted and all other keys given in the query will be ignored.
 If not provided, all keys in the query will be passed to the parser function.
-  - `defaultKey` allows you to define a default key for "word" tokens as defined in the [syntax reference](#syntax-reference).
+  - `defaultKey` allows you to define a default key for "word", "phrase", and "regex" tokens as defined in the [syntax reference](#syntax-reference).
+If not provided, the key for the `ConditionNode` will be `undefined`.

 The class has three methods: